-Child protection services are available for all children who are believed to be in need of protection from abuse, neglect, and interpersonal violence.
+Child protection services are available for children who are believed to be in need of protection from abuse, neglect and interpersonal violence.

 Learn about the programs available for children who have experienced violence or abuse.

-Parents whose children have been abducted to or kept in a country that is not their normal residence should contact the Central Authority for assistance in the return of their children.
+Find information for parents whose children have been abducted to or kept in a country that is not their normal residence.

 The Government of Saskatchewan is committed to putting children and youth first, and to ensuring a better life for these vulnerable members of society.